lenesk/sokolova.dk/private-danish-language-lessons-online-in-zoom.md

 Then, you will get a link to a Zoom meeting, where we can have a conversation about your needs and wishes for teaching.

-## See the prices below for individual online classes tailored to your needs:
+# Prices for individual online classes tailored to your needs:

 Private students do not pay VAT; companies pay VAT of 25% added to the listed prices.